horia141/jupiter/docs/how-tos/install.md

 ## Web Application

-The simplest way to use Jupiter is by using the [web application](https://jupiter-webui.onrender.com/).
+The simplest way to use Thrive is by using the [web application](https://jupiter-webui.onrender.com/).
 If this is the first time you're visiting you'll be prompted to create an account.

 By using the web application you will be running in [hosted mode](../concepts/hosted-vs-local-mode.md).

 ## MacOS Dmg Local

-For MacOS, a simple way of installing the Jupiter CLI is via a `dmg` archive published together with a release.
+For MacOS, a simple way of installing the Thrive CLI is via a `dmg` archive published together with a release.
 You can check them [in the release page](https://github.com/horia141/jupiter/releases).

 ![Releases](../assets/install-release.png)